-Symbols in the Watch window may not be updated while the application is running due to disabled Real-time update.
+Symbols in the Watch window may not be updated while the application is running due to a disabled Real-time update.

 1. Check if debug symbols are available.
 Can you set a breakpoint in the file editor or not?